 UNSC meet to discuss COVID-19 on April 10, 1.30 am

 New Delhi, Apr 09: The United Nations Security Council will hold a closed door informal consultation on COVID-19.
-The meeting will be held at 1.30 am April 10.
+The meeting will be held at 1.30 am on April 10.

-This comes after 10 non-permanent members led by Dominican Republic forced the UN Secretary General to hold a discussion on the pandemic.
+This comes after 10 non-permanent members led by the Dominican Republic forced the UN Secretary General to hold a discussion on the pandemic.

 This development comes after China demitted the Presidency of the UN Security Council last week.
 It may be recalled that Estonia had attempted to have a discussion on the pandemic, but was blocked by China, Russia and South Africa.
 It was argued that this was not a peace and security issue and hence could not be part of the UNSC's mandate.